 As we have mentioned, research is key.
 You need to contact people who can represent artists and contact music supervisors.
 Known as music sync licensing agents who can represent you.
 Such as us here at Мusic Gateway!

 Such as featured blogs, radio airplay, and performances.
 If your music has been synced before and if you have had recognition in the industry.
-All of this is important to help you break into synchronisation.
+All of this is important to help you break into synchronization.

 Мusic Gateway is an established sync agent working directly with music supervisors, broadcasters, TV production companies, advertising agents, and games publishers worldwide licensing music and earning our rights holder’s revenue.